amirberenji1995/technical-blog/posts/sinkhole_problem.md

 # 🕳️ Rules Lost in the Sinkhole: How to Avoid Centralizing All Logic in One Layer

 In this post, we explore the **sinkhole problem** in software development.
 This anti-pattern occurs when most of the important business logic sinks into a single layer (often services or controllers), leaving entities and schemas hollow.
-We’ll examine this in a FastAPI app, then demonstrate a cleaner design that distributes responsibility properly.
+We’ll examine this in a  case study that employs FastAPI as the development framework, then demonstrate a cleaner design that distributes responsibility properly.

+It is worth mentioning that in most cases, applications suffer from **sinkhole problem** due to immature entities that are examples of **entity trap**, themselves; checkout my previous post on the [entity trap](entity-trap.md).

 #### 📢 Attention!
 This post is co-authored by GPT-5 from OpenAI.